py9245/CoCo_Chat_Project/frontend/README.md

-# Codex Vue Frontend
+# CoCo-Chat Vue Frontend

-Vue 3 + Vite SPA that reads messages from the Django REST API (`/api/messages`) and writes its production build straight into `../frontend_build`, which is already mounted by nginx in `docker-compose.yml`.
+Vue 3 + Vite SPA for the CoCo-Chat 서비스 that reads messages from the Django REST API (`/api/messages`) and writes its production build straight into `../frontend_build`, which is already mounted by nginx in `docker-compose.yml`.

 ## Getting started